JiaDians/zero2deploy/introduction.md

 ## 主要任務: NLP Problem Investigation

 1. Pick one NLP task from the list below.
-- POS tagging: noun, verb, adjective, other.
+    - Summary
+    - Coreference
     - NER: 人, 時, 地, 物, other.
     - Sentiment analysis: positive, negative, neutral.

 2. Answer the following questions.
 - What is the problem we are trying to solve?